ozanbayiz/Allegory-of-the-Cave/README.md

 This project is an extension of the Unity2D Roguelike.
 All assets present in this but not the original tutorial are my own creation.

 Play the game [here](https://ozanbayiz.github.io/Allegory-of-the-Cave/).
-The formatting of the text is off but should be fixed in fullscreen.
-(DISCLAIMER) This project is still a work in progress and there are some bugs I am working to fix.
-The build is susceptible to crashes so play the game at your own discretion.
+The formatting of the text is slighty off but should be fixed in fullscreen.